13 Cognitive Biases that Impact Your Service Blueprint

 Why Does Automation Bias Apply to a Stakeholder?

 Automation Bias can show up in many areas when creating a service blueprint for existing services, improving them, or completely new services.
 While sharing research insights, proposing more manual but more appropriate processes, or wanting to apply “magic” automated processes without understanding the reality.

 When presenting insights from research I see automation bias with stakeholders’ reception of quantitative versus qualitative research.
 There’s more trust around statistical methods like analytics over user interviews and direct, moderated testing.
 Both have value and a place in service design, but analytics usually only show what is going on, and do not infer the “why” like good user interviews can.
 A few well chosen interviews can provide much more powerful insights than a statistically significant A/B test.

 For stakeholders AI and machine learning (ML) has taken an almost “magic” quality to solve problems.
 I often see ML proposed as a solution by stakeholders when nothing is understood about the problem or the cost.
 I love the potential of ML, and have built my own models, but there’s many activities a human can do in minutes or seconds that ML isn’t capable of doing yet or is cost prohibitive.
 For customer experience (CX) I see natural language processing and understanding (NLP/U) frequently thrown in as a solution without understanding the cost financially, to privacy, and to performance.
 Auto-tagging is often counterproductive for human agents by overwhelming them with data that has no meaning.

-Conservatism bias is when you do not sufficiently change your belief when presented with new evidence contrary to that belief.
+Conservatism Bias is when you do not sufficiently change your belief when presented with new evidence contrary to that belief.
 This is a form of anchoring bias.
 Think of the last time you stuck with your favorite restaurant, even when more recent quality has declined.